germs2000/Adaptive-Utensils/README.md

 ## License
 <!--- Add the year(s) for the copyright and the Designer Name.
 You may use the standard set of open licenses or choose your own for the hardware, software, and accompanying materials. --->
-Copyright (c) 2024 Glenrose Rehabilitation Hospital.
+Copyright (c) 2024 Alberta Health Services, Research and Innovation.

 This repository describes Open Hardware:
  - Everything needed or used to design, make, test, or prepare the Adaptive_Utensils is licensed under the [CERN 2.0 Weakly Reciprocal license (CERN-OHL-W v2) or later](https://cern.ch/cern-ohl ) .